FrankBot1000/iFoodTrackDashboard/README.md

 iFoodTrack Dashboard is organized as a single window dashboard-style App.
 It presents a library/favorites/custom meals outlineView (left side), a middle detail view, for diary details (top) and chart details (bottom), and a right extended details view describing nutrient data absolute values, averages and mean values.

 It can do quite a lot.
-Besides looking up library food details, you can save favorites, create custom foods or custom meals, maintain a food diary and track multiple nutrients in a single graph.
+Besides looking up library food details, you can save favorites, create custom foods or custom meals, maintain a food diary and track multiple nutrients in a single graph and in the extended-detail right window panel.

-The App also can save/open food diary and favorites files, and export data in csv format.
+The App can also open or save food diary and favorites files, and export data in csv format.
 <br></br>

 # Technologies Used